sheraadams/Space-Shooter-Game/README.md

 ## Keyboard Controls

 The enemy spaceship pattern can be changed with the UP and DOWN keys.
-The spaceship controls are WASD and UP, DOWN, LEFT, RIGHT.
-Press SPACE to attack.
+The spaceship controls are WASD and UP, DOWN, LEFT,and RIGHT.
+SPACE to attack.

 ![space](https://github.com/sheraadams/Space-Shooter-Game/assets/110789514/6f4bbc16-0267-4eed-a0c6-b9ca179797bc)